Malta itinerary – how to spend a week in Malta and best places to go in Malta

 Other noteworthy attractions in the Three Cities include the Inquisitor’s Palace and the Malta Maritime Museum in Birgu, as well as St. Lawrence’s Church, also in Birgu.
 We truly believe that the best way of exploring the Three Cities though is by wandering along the little streets and wide waterfronts!Find it on a map! – Fort St.Angelo

-Day 2 – Explore Mdina and Rabat
+Day 2 of your Malta itinerary – Explore Mdina and Rabat

 One of the best places to go in Malta is without doubt the little medieval citadel of Mdina.
 Malta’s former capital ‘city’, is even smaller than Valletta, yet incredibly atmospheric and should be at the top of your list of best places to go in Malta.Find it on a map! – Mdina